amplitude/ai-product-hackathon/other-sponsors/modal/README.md

 ## Getting Started

 To learn more about Modal, head over to our [landing page](https://modal.com/).
 And get $500 in credits.
-Sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSeeq2VIxP6x14dzjMcxzl34I9jGSdtqOKQ95nlrVH288XKU8g/viewform).
+[Sign up](https://modal.com/signup) for an account, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSeeq2VIxP6x14dzjMcxzl34I9jGSdtqOKQ95nlrVH288XKU8g/viewform) to claim $500 in Modal credits.

 ## Example Apps and Repositories